-Monthly Registry Reports – Per Specification 3 of the Registry Agreement, registry operators are mandated to provide the ICANN organization with monthly transaction reports.
+Monthly Registry Reports – Per Specification 3 of the Registry Agreement, registry operators are mandated to provide ICANN with monthly transaction reports.
 Although these reports are published, they are withheld for three months after the end of the month to which the report relates.

 Naming Services portal – The Naming Services portal replaces the Global Domain Division (GDD) and New gTLD Applicant portals.
-This portal will streamline the way registry operators conduct business with the ICANN organization.
+This portal streamlines the way registry operators conduct business with the ICANN org.
 The Naming Services portal was built with a focus on ease-of-use and increased security.
 The flexible and scalable architecture allows for ongoing improvements and increased efficiencies to better serve registries and in the future, all of ICANN's contracted parties.
 For assistance navigating the new interface, below are some helpful tools including the Naming Services portal user guide and webinar recordings: